emverh/airbrake-java/README.md

 When an uncaught exception occurs, Airbrake will POST the relevant data to the Airbrake server specified in your environment.

-The easy way to use airbrake is configuriong log4j appender.
-Otherwise if you don't use log4j you can use airbrake notifier directly with a very simple API.
+The easy way to use airbrake is configuring a logback appender.
+Otherwise if you don't use logback you can use airbrake notifier directly with a very simple API.

 Setting up with Maven
 ---------------------